Payment startup Chipper Cash raises $6M for Southern Africa expansion – TechCrunch

 The digital finance startup’s had a busy 12 months in an eventful year overall for Africa’s fintech scene.
 After going live in 2018, Chipper Cash raised $2.4 million in May 2019 in a seed round that included support from 500 Startups and Liquid 2 Ventures — co-founded by American football icon Joe Montana.

 In September, Chipper Cash expanded into what is now arguably Africa’s largest fintech market, Nigeria.
-With its latest round, the startup has raised over $8 million in seed capital.
-Participants in the $6 million financing include previous investors, and a few new backers, such as Boston based Raptor Group.
+With its latest round, the startup has raised more than $8 million in seed capital.
+Participants in the $6 million financing include previous investors, and a few new backers, such as Boston-based Raptor Group.

-Deciens Capital Co-Founder Dan Kimerling confirmed the fund’s lead on the latest round and that he will continue his role on Chipper Cash’s board.
+Deciens Capital co-founder Dan Kimerling confirmed the fund’s lead on the latest round and that he will continue his role on Chipper Cash’s board.

-The fintech company, co-founded by Ghanaian Maijid Moujaled, now has more than 600,000 active users and has processed over 3 million transactions on its no-fee, P2P, cross-border mobile-money payments product, according to Serunjogi.
+The fintech company, co-founded by Ghanaian Maijid Moujaled, now has more than 600,000 active users and has processed more than 3 million transactions on its no-fee, P2P, cross-border mobile-money payments product, according to Serunjogi.

 The startup also runs Chipper Checkout: a merchant-focused, fee-based C2B mobile payment product that generates the revenue to support Chipper Cash’s free mobile-money business.